Seth Michael Donsky: Biography

 While attending Columbia University School of the Arts Seth was selected to direct two commercial spots, Love Thy Neighbor and History of the Movies, as one of ten national finalists for the Coca-Cola Refreshing Filmmaker's Award Contest.

 He has taught screenwriting at the New York Film Academy where he was chairman of the screenwriting department from 2004-2006, The Art Institute of New York City and in the MFA Screenwriting Program at Hollins University.

 As a journalist he contributed regularly to Gotham Magazine and Los Angeles Confidential magazines.
 He also contributed articles to womansday.com, the online version of Elle Decor and at pointclickhome.com, the online site for Metropolitan Home and to the Edge, an online LGBT portal.

 His 2009 New York Press cover feature The Trouble With Safe Sex, was reprinted in Cleis Press after choosing it in its special series "Best Sex Writing of 2010".

 His 2010 New York Press cover feature Free at Las$t about debtors anonymous in New York City was recognized for excellence in coverage of business and financial news by the New York Press Association and prominently featured in the March/April 2011 Issue of Utne Reader.

-He currently lives in Venice Beach with his husband, dancer/choreographer Patrick Corbin (dancer), their son, three cats, and their French Bulldog Minnie.
+He currently lives in Los Angeles with his husband, dancer/choreographer Patrick Corbin (dancer), a professor at USC's distinguished Glorya Kaufman School of Dance, their son, three cats, and their French Bulldog Minnie.